Carlos Villanueva (baseball): Chicago Cubs

 On December 19, 2012, it was reported that Villanueva had agreed a two-year, $10 million contract with the Chicago Cubs.
 The deal became official on January 26, 2013, more than a month after it was initially agreed upon.
 Lendy Castillo was designated for assignment to make room for Villanueva on the 40-man roster.
 Dale Sveum made Villanueva the Cubs fifth starter in their rotation.
 His first game on April 6, a road game against the Atlanta Braves, resulted in a no decision.
+He became a free agent following the 2014 season.

 St. Louis Cardinals

 On February 4, 2015, the St. Louis Cardinals signed Villanueva to a minor league contract that included an invitation to spring training.
 The Cardinals added him to their 40-man roster on March 30.
 On June 27, he pitched the last three innings of an 8–1 victory over the Cubs for his first save of the season, and did so again on August 7 against the Brewers in a 6–0 win.
 It was his fourth and fifth career save of at least three innings.
 Villanueva pitched solely out of the bullpen in 2015 and was credited with a 4–3 record with two saves, 55 strikeouts, and 50 hits and 21 walks allowed.
 He posted career-bests in ERA (2.95) and inherited runners strand rate (80.5 percent); the WHIP (1.16), batting average on balls in play (.265) and batting average against (.220) were his best figures since his first MLB season with the Brewers.
+He became a free agent following the season.

 San Diego Padres

 On January 13, 2016, the San Diego Padres signed Villanueva to a one-year, $1.5 million contract.
+In 51 appearances for San Diego, Villanueva registered a 2-2 record and 5.96 ERA with 61 strikeouts across 74 innings pitched.

 Hanwha Eagles

-On February 24, 2017, he signed with the Hanwha Eagles of the KBO League.
+On February 24, 2017, Villanueva signed with the Hanwha Eagles of the KBO League.
+In 20 starts for the Eagles, he compiled a 5-7 record and 4.18 ERA with 68 strikeouts across 112 innings of work.
+Villanueva became a free agent following the season.

+Coaching career

+On February 5, 2025, Villanueva was hired as part of the Milwaukee Brewers' player development staff under the role of Special Assistant to the General Manager/Player Development.